Vox Media: Concert

 In April 2016, Vox Media and NBCUniversal launched Concert as a "premium, brand-friendly ad network" to reach more than 150 million people across their digital properties.
 New York Media, PopSugar, Quartz and Rolling Stone joined the marketplace in May 2018.
 In May 2018, Comscore estimated the network reaches almost 90 percent of all internet users.
 With the new partners, Concert launched C-Suite to reach executives among brands such as CNBC, Recode, The Verge, and Vox.

 Vox Creative

 Vox Creative is Vox Media's branded entertainment business.
 In October 2017, Vox Creative expanded to launch The Explainer Studio to bring the explainer format to brand partners.
 In 2016, Vox Creative's ad for "Applebee's Taste Test" won the Digiday Video Award for Best Video Ad.

 Vox Media Studios

 In April 2019, Vox Media opened an operation unit known as Vox Media Studios.
-It is run by company president Marty Moe and serves as an umbrella for the Vox Entertainment, Vox Media Podcast, and simultaneously acquired Epic units.
+It is run by company president Marty Moe and is an umbrella for the Vox Entertainment, Vox Media Podcast, and simultaneously acquired Epic units.
 Vox Media Studios soon announced a new show, Retro Tech, hosted by Marques Brownlee on YouTube.